vkanicka/GA_Capstone_Project_Backend/README.md

  - [ ] App may ask user follow up questions to better estimate most helpful path for user
  - [ ] User can create customizable avatar
  - [ ] Exercises will feature helper characters (ex.
 Psychic, scientist, etc.)
- - [ ] Exercises will have tags to help user and app search for appropriate exercises
  - [ ] User will receive summary of session (optional: via email?)
  - [ ] Exercises will have a timer with recommended amount of time (Ex.
 5minutes, 3-10minutes)
  - [ ] App will track and visualize user’s progress in building various skills